 9-You have No Hobbies

-Some hobbies put you in contact with people who are passionate: hobbies like sailing, golfing, knitting, mine-craft, cooking and even board games.
-When you are around other people who are passionate about a subject, any subject such as a hobby, it becomes part of who you are.
-It can even give you purpose and make you feel more fulfilled about your life.
+When you are around other people who are passionate about a subject, such as a hobby, it becomes part of who you are.
+It can give you purpose and make you feel more fulfilled about your life.
+Certain hobbies put you in contact with other people who share the same passion as you such as sailing, golfing, knitting, mine-craft, cooking and even board games.

 Solution: Get a hobby.
 Then meet other people who enjoy that same hobby.
 There are lots of clubs for various hobbies you can join.
 Just look online or in your local paper.